Table of Contents

 Shunned by most of his remaining family, he forms an unlikely friendship with an unusual local teenage girl.
 But when she goes missing, he’s implicated in the disappearance and has to clear his name.

-Macfadyen is fantastic at conveying a world-weary man weighed down with guilts and secrets, and the film also boasts a great supporting cast, including Emily Barclay and Miranda Otto.
+Macfadyen is fantastic at conveying a world-weary man weighed down with guilts and secrets, and In My Father’s Den also boasts a great supporting cast, including Emily Barclay and Miranda Otto.
 What makes it stand out, though, is the masterful unraveling of the mystery and the moody vibe director Brad McGann sustains through the runtime.

 The Deep End (2001)